kovaskrukonis-hub/-Financial-Statement-Analysis-Tool/README.md

 ## Limitations

-- Data sourced from Yahoo Finance — subject to its availability and accuracy
+- Data sourced from Yahoo Finance — subject to its availability and accuracy.
-- Some companies report financial statements with non-standard or missing fields; affected ratios will show N/A
+- Some companies report financial statements with non-standard or missing fields; affected ratios will show N/A.
-- Based on annual statements; intra-year events may not be reflected
+- Based on annual statements; intra-year events may not be reflected.
-- Financial companies (banks, insurers) use different accounting sta
+- Financial companies (banks, insurers) use different accounting standards.